Swim Meet Basics

 - Upon arrival, find the swimmer’s tent and place your swimmer's chair, blankets, swim bags, towels in the appropriate area.

 - Make sure your swimmer checks in with his or her coach!
 Check for special posted instructions in the check-in area.

-- It is important for any swimmer to know what event numbers he/she is.
+- It is important for each swimmer to know what event numbers he/she is.
 He/she may swim right away after warm-up or they may have to wait awhile.

 - Set up your resting/waiting area.
+For home meets, set up must be outside the fence of the pool No set up is allowed inside the fence or in the bleachers.
 Remember space may be limited so plan ahead to share with other team parents.
 Most pools have areas set aside for special uses, so watch for “no setup” signs and if you get there really early you may be asked to move.